abhishek7h/chirpyblog/_posts/2023-10-10-happy-retirement-hazard.md

 ‎

-> "You must listen to yourself and say stop at the right time." ~ Hazard
+> "You must listen to yourself and say stop at the right time." - Eden Hazard

 ‎